The Art of Meaning Making

 The School of Decision Making

 Co-designed with Patrick Laudon, this is a structured multi-session program for organisations exploring how individuals and groups make better decisions under uncertainty.
-Available to run on request.
+Available to run upon request.

 Lessons from a Systems Entrepreneur

-A talk based on twelve years of atypical professional experience, it distils four nuggets of practical wisdom: how to separate income from identity, plan for drought and feed on windfalls, cultivate personal life as professional infrastructure, and build a body of work that makes you findable rather than a network that makes you known.
+A talk based on twelve years of atypical professional experience, it distils four nuggets of practical wisdom: separate income from identity, plan for drought and feed on windfalls, embrace personal life as professional infrastructure, and focus on becoming findable rather than pushing out marketing.

 Design for Diversity

-This human-centred design workshop was originally developed for international students, and since adapted for intercultural professional and community contexts.
-Participants work on a shared challenge through a complete design thinking process, using the differences in the room as a resource rather than an obstacle.
+This human-centred design workshop was originally developed for international students, and adapted for professional and community contexts.
+Participants work on a shared challenge through a complete design thinking process, using the diversity in the room as a resource rather than an obstacle.

 Stretching Cross-Cultural Empathy

 This workshop helps educators – or any other professionals with a recognisable craft – develop agency in relation to AI, rather than adapting their goals to fit whatever the technology offers.
-Starting with emotions, it explores existing thoughts and practices to identify spaces of opportunity that are currently neglected.
+Starting from emotions, it explores existing thoughts and practices to identify the spaces of opportunity that are currently neglected by practitioners and the field.

 Digital Thinking for Humanitarians